 T3 by Cubo Design Architect

-To enable guests to experience a comforting Japanese aesthetic through architecture
+3. Offering guests a soothing Japanese aesthetic through architecture.

-We hope this hybrid of modern and traditional Japanese design will integrate seamlessly with the surrounding nature and facilitate deep and meaningful exchanges with visitors.
+We aspire for this blend of modern and traditional Japanese design to resonate with nature and foster deep connections with visitors.

 Photography courtesy of Cubo Design Architect